• We are homeowners. We are not hotels. We are not housing stock. We are families struggling to stay in our homes.

 Amend the Mayor’s Office of Special Enforcement (OSE) regulations to allow owner occupied one- and two-family homes the ability to register full units, without two person limits.

 Like renters, homeowners need affordable, stable housing.
-Often rental income is the means through which a homeowner can afford their mortgage.
-Eliminating the option of short-term rentals, will threaten owners’ ability to cover their mortgages, possibly creating an additional housing crisis.
+Often rental income is the means through which a homeowner can afford their mortgage, property taxes and insurance.
+Eliminating the option of home sharing, threatens an owners’ ability to cover these rapidly increasing expenses, possibly creating an additional housing crisis.

 RHOAR by the numbers